khailq99it/99techteam-BE/README.md

-This project contains solutions to three different problems:
+This project contains solutions to three different problems.
+Go to each problem's folder for more details.

 ## Problem 4: Three Ways to Sum to n